alpaca-lang/alpaca/README.md

 will type to a tuple of `integer`, `float`.

-Since strings are currently just lists of characters as in Erlang proper, only the first clause will ever match:
+Since strings are currently compiled as UTF-8 Erlang binaries, only the first clause will ever match:

-    type my_list_string_union = list int | string
+    type my_binary_string_union = binary | string

     match "Hello, world" with
-        l, is_list l -> l
+        b, is_binary b -> b
       | s, is_string s -> s

 Further, nullary type constructors are encoded as atoms and unary